Assignment (law): Property rights

 Real property rights can be assigned just as any other contractual right.
 However, special duties and liabilities attach to transfers of the right to possess property.
 With an assignment, the assignor transfers the complete remainder of the interest to the assignee.
 The assignor must not retain any sort of reversionary interest in the right to possess.
 The assignee's interest must abut the interest of the next person to have the right to possession.
 If any time or interest is reserved by a tenant assignor then the act is not an assignment, but is instead a sublease.

 The liability of the assignee depends upon the contract formed when the assignment takes place.
 However, in general, the assignee has privity of estate with a lessor.
 With privity of estate comes the duty on the part of the assignee to perform certain obligations under covenant, e.g. pay rent.
 Similarly, the lessor retains the obligations to perform on covenants to maintain or repair the land.

 If the assignor agrees to continue paying rent to the lessor and subsequently defaults, the lessor can sue both the assignor under the original contract signed with the lessor as well as the assignee because by taking possession of the property interest, the assignee has obliged himself to perform duties under covenant such as the payment of rent.

 Unlike a Novation where consent of both the lessor and lessee is required for the third party to assume all obligations and liabilities of the original lessee, an assignment does not always need the consent of all parties.
 If the contract terms state specifically that the lessor's consent is not needed to assign the contract, then the lessee can assign the contract to whomever the lessee wants to.

 Absent language to the contrary, a tenant may assign their rights to an assignee without the landlord's consent.
 In the majority of jurisdictions, when there is a clause that the landlord may withhold consent to an assignment, the general rule is that the landlord may not withhold consent unreasonably unless there is a provision that states specifically that the Landlord may withhold consent at Landlord's sole discretion.

 Partnership rights

 A person can also assign their rights to receive the benefits owed to a partner in a partnership.
-However, the assignee can not thereby gain any of the assignor's rights with respect to the operation of the partnership.
+However, the assignee cannot thereby gain any of the assignor's rights with respect to the operation of the partnership.
 The assignee may not vote on partnership matters, inspect the partnership books, or take possession of partnership property; rather, the assignee can only be given the right is to collect distributions of income, unless the remaining partners consent to the assignment of a new general partner with operational, management, and financial interests.
 If the partnership is dissolved, the assignee can also claim the assignor's share of any distribution accompanying the dissolution.